SpongePowered/SpongeDocs/source/plugin/index.rst

 What is this about?
 ~~~~~~~~~~~~~~~~~~~

-The articles within the contents of this section explain the basic concepts behind creating plugins using the Sponge API.
+The articles in this section explain the basic concepts behind creating plugins using the Sponge API.
 It is important to understand that the intent of this section is to help developers get started with the Sponge API, not to cover every concept.
 The **Javadocs** will be of great help to you once you are comfortable with the API.

 .. warning::